FlowDelPlaya/Utilities/README.md

 example input/output:

-An image is below 2560 x 1440 in height or width.
+An image is below or above 2560 x 1440 in height or width.
 It is rescaled by height first.
-Any additional width is added to the image so that it will show centered as a new image titled me.resized.png as an example.
+Any additional width is added to the image so that it will show centered.
+The file is written as a new image titled "me.resized.png" as an example.

 Very useful for getting many images into one singular size for a particular program (or in my case - simply to resize desktop backgrounds).